 In the days after a breakup, figuring out how to get over someone is partly about finding a balance between actively processing your feelings and getting relief from them.
 For example:

-- Get outside.
-Even if you just go for a walk around the neighborhood or go to the store, get out the house.
+Get outside.
+Even if you just go for a walk around the neighborhood or go to the store, get out of the house.
 If you can stomach some exercise, even better!

 3. How To Get Over A Breakup Next Week